Files

 4. Test the workflow

-Then Run the workspace and check the feature counts on the workspace connectors and also check the results in FME Data Inspector.
-You should see all the cables with the exception of those that had a value for “known_as”.
+Then run the workspace, check the feature counts on the workspace connectors, and verify the results in FME Data Inspector or Data Preview.
+You should see all the cables, except those that had a value for “known_as”.
 All the “known_as” values should be either “connector” or “Oak Tree Avenue LV”.
 “In service” cables should have an fme_db_operation = UPDATE.
 The “Proposed” cables should have an fme_db_operation = INSERT.

 5. Save and Run

-In workbench, on the Writers menu, unset Redirect to Inspection Application.
+In FME Workspace Parameters, set Writer Redirect to 'No Redirect'.
 Save the workspace.
 Run the translation.

-Inspect the updated data in the Professional - Smallworld Core GIS application.
+Inspect the updated data in the Professional - Smallworld Core application.
+You may need to change the version (File -> Versions -> Dataset: Electricity -> double-click on fme_training).

 You have loaded some cables into the fme_training alternative and updated some of the existing cables.